Heidrikur/AquacultureModel/README.md

 ## About
-The model is based on results and observations from the Ph.d. thesis by H. Bergsson, University of Copenhagen, Marinebiological Laboratory.
+The model is based on results and observations from the Ph.d. thesis by H. Bergsson, University of Copenhagen, Marine Biological Laboratory.

 It calculates the expected oxygen available in a sea cage at given temperature and salinity.
+The novelty of the model, lies in that it includes the respiratory physiology of the fish.

 The model is implemented in Flask.